-Activates/deactivates the monitoring of "Topology Change Notifications" on the port.
+Activates/deactivates the monitoring of Topology Change notifications on the port.
 With this setting the device helps you protect your network from attacks with STP-BPDUs that try to change the topology.

-- marked - The monitoring of "Topology Change Notifications" is enabled. - The port ignores the Topology Change flag in received STP-BPDUs. - If the received BPDU contains other information that causes a topology change, then the device processes the BPDU even if the TCN guard is enabled.
-Example: The device receives better path information for the root bridge. - unmarked (default setting)
+The monitoring of Topology Change notifications is active.

+- The port ignores the Topology Change flag in received STP-BPDUs. - If the received BPDU contains other information that causes a topology change, then the device processes the BPDU even if the TCN guard is enabled. - Example: The device receives better path information for the root bridge. - unmarked (default setting)

-The monitoring of "Topology Change Notifications" is disabled.
-If the device receives STP-BPDUs with a Topology Change flag, then the device deletes the address table of the port and forwards the Topology Change Notifications.
+The monitoring of Topology Change notifications is inactive.

+If the device receives STP-BPDUs with a Topology Change flag, then the device deletes the address table of the port and forwards the Topology Change notifications.